Various sources publish data on deforestation rates, and also the potential impact deforestation might have.

 But, there might be less information available on exactly how many trees we actually need on Earth in order to sustainably support humans, animals and the environment.

-Some people might say as many as possible, but that answer might be too simplistic, & might miss important & nuanced points that need to be considered.
+Some people might say we need as many trees as possible, but that answer might be too generalized or simplistic.

 In this guide, we discuss how many trees we might need on Earth, and attempt to provide some numbers and context behind potential estimates.